Lochy2000/eventify-frontend/README.md

    - Users can search for others by username, display name, or location
    - Search is performed client-side for instant results

-3. **Enables Social Interaction**
-   - Follow/unfollow buttons on each profile card
-   - Links to full profile pages

 ## Component Architecture
-Eventify's frontend is built using a component-based architecture with the following structure:
+Eventify's frontend is built using a component-based architecture with a clear separation of concerns.
+The project structure is organized as follows:

 ```
 eventify-frontend/